-A few hours from Kyoto, you can view the gardens surrounding the Adachi Museum of Art.
+A few hours from Kyoto, in the north west of Honshu, you can view the gardens surrounding the Adachi Museum of Art.
 This garden has won the Journal of Japanese Gardening’s award for best garden every year since 2003.

-How to Get There: From Kyoto, take the JR Tokaido/Sanyo Shinkansen to Okayama.
+How to Get There: From Okayama.
 Then, transfer to the JR Yakumo Limited Express to Matsue.
-Take a JR rapid train from Matsue Station to Yasugi Station.
+Then, take a JR rapid train from Matsue Station to Yasugi Station.
 A free shuttle bus to the museum runs once per hour.